For the complete documentation index, see llms.txt. This page is also available as Markdown.

 • --timeout.
 This is the modbus command timeout in milliseconds.
 Default is 1000.
 This is only the timeout value in event of the modbus server not responding.
 If a modbus server responds sooner, then this value is ignored.

 • --serial_lock.
-This argument is included for compatability with older versions, but it is not used.
+This argument is included for compatibility with older versions, but it is not used.

 Example of "bit" lookup